daydemir/senseable-python-template/README.md

 If you would like a crash course on how to use **git**, you may try [Learn Git Branching](https://learngitbranching.js.org).

+## Make
+As part of this template, a `Makefile` is created with some initial scripts, called "recipes", that can be used to simplify set up and reuse of your repository.

+See [Make as a task runner](https://cookiecutter-data-science.drivendata.org/using-the-template/#make-as-a-task-runner) for more information.

+## Virtual Environments

+During the setup, you will have created a virtual environment where your specified version of python and dependencies will be housed to run your python code.
+The use of virtual environments keeps dependencies and python versions from clashing between different projects, and makes it easier to quickly run someone else's project when needed.

+In your code editor, be sure to select the local virtual environment you created.
+It will likely be in a folder called `.venv` located within your project folder.

 ## Structuring your code

+It is recommended that you put the "logic" of your workflow into the module folder created by the template, and reference that module in any scripts or notebooks as needed.

+This makes it easier to...
+1. Share the core components of your code and eventually publish it as a package
+2. Separate different types of code conceptually
+3. Have someone else come in and review your code
+4. Publish your code as a package if so desired

+The module folder will be the one with the name you chose at setup and has the `__init__.py` file inside it.

+See [Refactoring code into shared modules](https://cookiecutter-data-science.drivendata.org/using-the-template/#refactoring-code-into-shared-modules) for more information and how to turn on `autoreload` so your Jupyter Notebooks always use the up-to-date code from your module.

 #### Jupyter Notebooks

+It is recommended that Jupyter Notebooks be used as a way to explore and visualize the data, and not where the actual data manipulation and "logic" happens.
+It is reasonable to experiment with more functional changes in your notebooks, but it is recommended that the data manipulation code eventually be moved to the module.

+One way to think about this is: could someone else ignore your notebooks and use only your module code to reproduce your results?
+If not, then it is useful to refactor your code to make that possible.
+If you plan to publish your module as a package, this will be necessary.

+See [Open a notebook](https://cookiecutter-data-science.drivendata.org/using-the-template/#open-a-notebook) for more information and guidance on a useful notebook naming convention.

 ## Dependency Management
 If the *Standard* setup was used, you can use the dependency manager of your choice (likely `pipx` or `conda`), and the file of your choice as well (likely `requirements.txt`).
 If the *Poetic* setup was used, you can add packages using the following command in the command line: